-It is the policy of Auburn Community Unit School District #10 that its educational and extracurricular programs, activities, services and benefits will be provided to students without discrimination on the basis of sex and that no student shall, on the basis of sex, be limited in the exercise of any right, privilege, advantage or opportunity.
+It is the policy of Auburn Community Unit School District #10 that its educational and extracurricular programs, activities, services, and benefits will be provided to students without discrimination based on sex and that no student shall, based on sex, be limited in the exercise of any right, privilege, advantage or opportunity.

-Auburn Community Unit School District #10 does not discriminate on the basis of actual or potential marital or parental status, and no student in the district shall be subjected to sexual intimidation or sexual harassment by any school employee, by other students, or by the effect of any school policy or practice.
+Auburn Community Unit School District #10 does not discriminate based on actual or potential marital or parental status, and no student in the district shall be subjected to sexual intimidation or sexual harassment by any school employee, by other students, or by the effect of any school policy or practice.